GreyMario/OoT-Randomizer/README.md

 This program is a tool which takes _The Legend of Zelda: Ocarina of Time_ as an input and outputs a modified, "randomized" version for a more dynamic play experience which tests your knowledge of the game's mechanics.
 The randomization process uses proper "logic" to ensure that every generated seed will always be completable without the use of glitches, and the logic accounts for the worst order a player can possibly use keys in to prevent softlocks.

-As of the 2.0 release, the following types of item locations are shuffled in the "global item pool", a list of valid locations and the items which are allowed to be placed in those locations:
+As of the 2.0 release, the following rules apply to the randomization:

+### Global Item Pool
+The items and locations in the **Global Item Pool** include the following locations and their vanilla contents:
 - All items found within chests, _including_ all chests found within grottos across Hyrule.
   - The exception is the chests within the Treasure Minigame in Castle Town _leading up to_ the grand prize chest.
    The grand prize itself (a Piece of Heart in the original game) is shuffled.